 Workforce Innovation and Opportunity Act (WIOA)

 The WIOA program offers assistance to selected eligible individuals who enter approved training programs at Bevill State Community College.
-Funds are generally provided for tuition, fees, books, and tools.
+Funds are generally provided for tuition and fees.
+In some cases, funds are also available for books and tools.
 Eligibility is determined by the local State Employment Office.

 The State of Alabama provides certain benefits for students through the Alabama Department of Rehabilitation Services.
 Information is available from the Director of Rehabilitation, State Department of Education, Montgomery, Alabama 36104.
 Telephone numbers are 800-441-7607 or 334-694-4900.